scriptrdotio/howto/data/create_schema.md

 ### aclGroups

 ACL groups allow you to define read/write permissions on the fields of your document.
 You should define at least one ACL group.
-Scriptr.io creates two ACL groups by defaults:
+Scriptr.io creates three ACL groups by defaults:
 - &lt;aclGroup name='aclgroupName'&gt; (the name is just a dummy value, you should replace it with somethings meaningful),
-- &lt;defaultAcl&gt;, which is the default ACL.
+- &lt;defaultAcl&gt; is the default ACL.
 You can remove this element if you wish
+- &lt;schemaAcl&gt; defines permissions on the schema itself. **You usually won't modify it**

 An ACL group specifies read/write permissions on the document fields it contains (&lt;fields&gt;) Permissions are specified via the **&lt;read&gt;** and **&lt;write&gt;** elements, which respectively define who has read and/or write permissions on the fields.